 So all of this runs through my mind and before I know it, the negative self talk hits a a point of no return.
-I start wondering what the point is, spend an hour on NBA Reddit, sink deeper into the shame spiral by reminding myself that a lot of people would love to have my job, go out to do something else, start angrily pulling weeds in my garden ‘cuz I’m in a MOOD, and then I basically forget about the whole thing.
+I start wondering what the point is, spend an hour on NBA Reddit, sink deeper into the shame spiral by reminding myself that a lot of people would love to have my job, go out to do something else, start angrily pulling weeds in my garden because I’m in a MOOD, and then I basically forget about the whole thing.
 I am not looking for compliments and reassurances right now!
 Just sharing my experience.

 It becomes this delicate science of playing the game to be seen.
 You post photos/videos with a certain type of styling and colour scheme.
 You make a clickbait-y title.
 Maybe you’ll add a dash of TMI to your captions, who knows!
 I sort of reject the game entirely, then subsequently feel like I’m not doing it right or possibly screwing myself over, and then eventually I arrive at this place of “why even bother?”
-It’s such a shitty place to be!
+It’s such a bad place to be!
 You kill the dream before it even starts.
 In my case the “dream” is actually getting a post up to share with you all.
 It’s a small thing, but also a big thing given the mental blocks that can fall into place.

-So what else is there to say about this?
 When I’m in the zone of inspiration and ideas, I love sharing photos, recipes, the creative process, and my human experience here and on Instagram.
 I truly do!
 I’m a firm believer in the idea that if something doesn’t add to your life, it subtracts.
 Period.
 If my posts can add to someone’s life and if I’m actually contributing something of value, we’re all set.
 I get into these (frankly quite curmudgeonly) ruts once a year or so, and the thing that always brings me back is this: say no like it’s your superpower and do the next right thing until you hit your goal, however big or small that goal is.

 Print the recipe here!